SiliconLabs/platform_applications/README.md

 ## Examples ##

+- Auto Detection of Sensor Activity in Low Power EM2 Mode
 - EM3 Sleep with Micrium Using the Cryotimer
 - Linked DMA (LDMA) Arbitration
 - Using Autonomous Peripherals in Low Power EM2 Mode